 So what sets Personal Capital apart from financial advisors that provide the same active asset management services?
 Personal Capital has a modern interface and their personalized services can be more attainable.
 For example, with Vanguard, clients only get a dedicated advisor once they’ve added $500,000 in assets to their account.
 However, Personal Capital charges more for asset management (about .69% up to $5 million compared to Vanguard’s .30%) than many of its competitors.

-Why Do I Need Personal Capital Alternatives?
+Why Do I Need to Find the Best Personal Capital Alternative?

 There are a few key reasons why you as an investor may want to consider a Personal Capital alternative.